 Michael Hurst's resume as a screen actor ranges from pimps and politicians, to Cockney tattooists and the best friend of Hercules.
-On the small screen, he has popped up on Maddigan's Quest, Shortland Street, Hanlon, Country GP, Mataku and Shark in the Park, and starred as an ad man in one-off TV drama Highwater.
+On the small screen, he has popped up on Maddigan's Quest, Shortland Street, Hanlon, Country GP, Mataku and Shark in the Park, and starred in one-off TV drama Highwater.

 At 19, the talented student debater and fencer began training at Christchurch's Court Theatre.
 After two years he began a seven year stint at Theatre Corporate in Auckland, often in comic roles, where he won a reputation for the energy and physicality of his acting.